-2006 for reasons other than cause, death or disability, the value of this benefit to be paid to him would have been approximately \$1,518,000.
-Additionally, under the terms of the employment agreement, if Mr. Neupaver voluntarily terminates his employment from Wabtec or if he is terminated for cause, he will receive only the portion of his restricted stock that has vested.
+Under the terms of the employment agreement, if Mr. Neupaver voluntarily terminates his employment from Wabtec or if he is terminated for cause, he will receive only the portion of his restricted stock that has vested.
 If he is terminated for other than cause, he will receive the entire amount of the restricted stock granted, regardless of its vesting status.
-If Mr. Neupaver had been terminated other than for cause at December 31, 2006, the value of this benefit to him would have been \$2,734,200, based on Wabtec's closing stock price of \$30.38 on December 29, 2006, as none of the 90,000 shares had vested.
-If Mr. Neupaver is terminated due to a change of control, his severance would be equal to 2 times his base and target bonus and he would be eligible to participate in Wabtec's medical benefit program for 2 years from his termination date.
-If Mr. Neupaver had been terminated due to a change of control at December 31, 2006, the value of the benefit to him would have been \$1,518,000.
+If Mr. Neupaver had been terminated for reasons other than cause at December 31, 2007, the value of this benefit to him would have been \$4,410,240 based on

+Wabtee's closing stock price of \$34.455 on December 29, 2007, as one-fourth of the 90,000 shares had vested, and none of the 60,500 shares had vested.
+If Mr. Neupaver is terminated due to a change of control, his severance would be equal to two times his base and target bonus and he would be eligible to participate in Wabtec's medical benefit program for two years from his termination date.
+If Mr. Neupaver had been terminated due to a change of control at December 31, 2007, the value of the benefit to him would have been \$2,268,000.